weakish/docs-en/views/rest_api.md

 https://{{host}}/1.1/classes/Post
 ```

-AVUsers (the built-in `_User` class) have a special endpoint:
+Users (the built-in `_User` class) have a special endpoint:

 ```
 https://{{host}}/1.1/users
 ```

-AVObject specific operations use nested URLs under the class.
+Object specific operations use nested URLs under the class.
 For example:

 ```